rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

 ```

-If we account for transposition due to alignment and endianess, this string
+If we account for transposition due to alignment and endianness, this string
 looks like part of our input.
 In other words, we managed to leak enough memory
 to find our own input string on the stack!